AsherTeo/Financial-Loan-Analytics/README.md

 ### 2) Feature Enginerring

-In feature engineering, Selenium is utilized to extract the longitude and latitude coordinates of US states, enabling geographical visualization in Power BI.
+In feature engineering, `Selenium` is utilized to extract the longitude and latitude coordinates of US states, enabling geographical visualization in Power BI.
 Additionally, K-Means clustering with 29 clusters is applied to categorize job titles into 15 distinct job categories, enhancing the granularity of job classification for deeper analysis.
-Moreover, employment length values are standardized: durations less than 1 year are transformed to 0 years, and durations exceeding 10 years are adjusted to 11 years for consistency.
+Moreover, employment length values are standardized: durations '1 < years' are transformed to 0 years, and durations exceeding '10 > years' are adjusted to 11 years to ensure compatibility with the XGBoost (XGB) model.
 Furthermore, months are extracted from the issue_date columns, and profit is calculated by subtracting the loan amount from the total payment.